 Current Czech legislation governing civil law (including contract law and law of corporations) has become effective only on 1 January 2014.
-Such legislation is based on the principle of discontinuation from previous legal regime, introduces new legal concepts and phraseology, is entirely untested and to date there is neither jurisprudence nor real cases of practical application of such legislation; it also remains unclear which provisions of the new legislation can be derogated by contract.
+Such legislation is based predominantly on the principle of discontinuation from previous legal regime, introduces new legal concepts and phraseology, is entirely untested and to date there is only limited jurisprudence and real cases of practical application of such legislation; it also remains unclear which provisions of the new legislation can be derogated by contract.